MAHcodes/tabs-dashboard/README.md

 ## Overview

-Tab Dashboard and Bookmark Manager
+Tabs Dashboard and Bookmark Manager

 Tabs dashboard is your all-in-one productivity tool with multiple workspace support.